MadeAgents/HammerBench/README.md

 # HammerBench

-The source code and dataset mentioned in the paper [**HammerBench: Fine-Grained Evaluation for Function-Calling with Multi-turn Human-LLM Interactions**](https://arxiv.org/pdf/).
+The source code and dataset mentioned in the paper [**HammerBench: Fine-Grained Function-Calling Evaluation in Real Mobile Device Scenarios**](https://arxiv.org/pdf/2412.16516).

 ## Overview
 **HammerBench** is a benchmark that closely aligned with realworld slot-filling tasks in interactive dialogues.
 You can evaluate the performance of LLMs under various circumstances as follows: